core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A preferred solution to meet this requirement is to generate a new unique Token for every new group request, such that a Token value is never reused.
 If a client has to reuse Token values for some reason, and also MAX_SERVER_RESPONSE_DELAY is unknown, then using MAX_SERVER_RESPONSE_DELAY = 250 seconds is a reasonable guideline.
 The time between Token reuses is in that case set to a value greater than MIN_TOKEN_REUSE_TIME = 500 seconds.

 When securing CoAP group communication with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, secure binding between requests and responses is ensured (see {{chap-oscore}}).
 Thus, a client may reuse a Token value after it has been freed up, as discussed above and considering a reuse time greater than MIN_TOKEN_REUSE_TIME.
-If an alternative security protocol for CoAP group communication is used which does not ensure secure binding between requests and responses, a client MUST follow the Token processing requirements as defined in {{I-D.ietf-core-echo-request-tag}}.
+If an alternative security protocol for CoAP group communication is used which does not ensure secure binding between requests and responses, a client MUST follow the Token processing requirements as defined in {{RFC9175}}.

 Another method to more easily meet the above constraint is to instantiate multiple CoAP clients at multiple UDP ports on the same host.
 The Token values only have to be unique within the context of a single CoAP client, so using multiple clients can make it easier to meet the constraint.